-We will supply you with some or all of the tools needed to do your job at Arriva.
-We call these thinas 'assets'.
+We will supply you with the tools needed to do your job at Arriva.
+We call these things 'assets'.

 Assets include physical equipment (such as uniforms, computers and phones) and also information (such as ID numbers and system log-ins).

 If you use Arriva assets, you should: